Crunchy Fried Chickpeas {Stovetop, Oven, or Air Fryer}

 I toss my chickpeas in a spice mixture that is sweet, salty, and a bit smoky.
 I always take a cue from Bon Appétit and finish them with fresh citrus – lemon or lime will work.
 These are the best right after they’ve been made but can be stored at room temperature for 3 to 4 days.
 Honestly, we usually end up eating these piping hot right after they’re made – it’s hard to resist them for much longer.

-How to Make Crispy Chickpeas
+How to Make Fried (or baked) Chickpeas

-- Toss in oil - Toss dry chickpeas with a neutral oil like grapeseed, avocado, or vegetable oil.
+- Toss in oil – Toss dry chickpeas with a neutral oil like grapeseed, avocado, or vegetable oil.
+Olive oil works too.

 - Toss with seasoning – Toss chickpeas with dried spices or dried herbs and salt and pepper.